ZZP12/SEML/README.md

 ## Installation
-Within [Julia](http://http://julialang.org), use the `clone` command of the package manager to download and install the POETs repository:
+Within [Julia](http://http://julialang.org), use the `add` command of the package manager to download and install the SEML repository:

 ```
 using Pkg